FTC Safeguards Rule for Auto Dealers: Everything You Need to Know

 What is the FTC Safeguards Rule?

 The FTC Safeguards Rule is a comprehensive consumer protection initiative that requires businesses to take steps to protect consumer information.
-It is part of the Gramm-Leach-Bliley Act (GLBA).
-The GLBA was passed by Congress in November 1999 and signed into law by President Clinton on November 12, 1999.
-It requires financial institutions to protect the security of the personal information they collect from customers.
+It is part of the Gramm-Leach-Bliley Act (GLBA), and it requires financial institutions to protect the security of the personal information they collect from customers.

 The rule applies to any person or organization that operates an Internet-accessible website, app, or digital platform and collects personal information about consumers for marketing use.